Héctor Vargas

-Héctor Vargas (born 15 March 1959) is an Argentinian football manager who has worked primarily in the Liga Nacional de Honduras and is currently manager of Real España.
+Héctor Vargas (born 15 March 1959) is an Argentinian football manager.

 Club career

 As a player, Vargas started his career at Estudiantes, before having spells at Temperley, Gimnasia and in Colombia.

 Managerial career

 Vargas alo started his managerial career at Estudiantes, before moving to Honduras to take charge of Universidad in 1997.
 He then managed Vida, Universidad again, Platense and from 2007 Hispano.
 He returned at Platense in May 2009.
 In January 2012 he was appointed manager of Victoria, where he stayed until 4 December 2013 when he was appointed manager of C.D.
 Olimpia.

 In 2017, he got sacked from Olimpia and was appointed as coach for C.D Marathón.

 Personal life

 Vargas is married to a Honduran woman and they have a daughter and a son.